d3/d3-geo-projection/README.md

 Converts the specified GeoJSON *file* to SVG.
 With [--newline-delimited](#geo2svg_newline_delimited), each input feature is rendered as a separate [path element](https://www.w3.org/TR/SVG/paths.html); otherwise, a single path element is generated.

 By default, the SVG’s [fill](#geo2svg_fill) is set to none and the [stroke](#geo2svg_stroke) is set to black.
+The default [point radius](https://github.com/d3/d3-geo/blob/master/README.md#path_pointRadius) is 4.5.
 To override these values on a per-feature basis, the following [GeoJSON feature](http://geojson.org/geojson-spec.html#feature-objects) properties will be propagated to attributes:

 * fill
 * fill-rule (or fillRule)